 From experience comes wisdom

-All transitions are difficult.
-Your threshold is your choice.
+Your pain threshold is your choice.

 WILL your Business Central migration be driven by software installers?